 Where BlueCart stops working

 The constraints of a marketplace model become visible at the edges of the supplier base.
-For most independent restaurants and small groups, those edges are precisely where procurement gets difficult.
+For many independent restaurants and multi-unit operators, those edges are precisely where procurement gets difficult.

 Supplier enrollment dependency.
 The marketplace model requires the supplier to participate.
 Your specialty produce distributor who emails substitution lists on Tuesday mornings, your local dairy who confirms by WhatsApp, your beverage distributor who sends EDI 855 acknowledgments, your boutique cheesemaker who calls — if they're not enrolled, you're managing those relationships outside the platform.
 The loop stays open.
 You're reconciling supplier replies manually and updating orders by hand, which means the operational problem the software was supposed to solve persists for the suppliers where it matters most.